skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 }
 ~~~

-Then you'll get following as the result:
+Then you'll get the following result:

 ~~~
 {